Jurgen Klopp sets Liverpool record as Reds have a leg up on Champions League semi-final

 Jurgen Klopp has made history by leading Liverpool to eight consecutive away wins, marking their biggest results on the road since being established in 1892.

-The Reds tightened their grip on their Champions League quarter-finals ahead of next Wednesday’s second leg after beating Benfica 3-1 at the Estadio da Luz on Tuesday night.
-They have also won their last four Premier League away games, their Champions League last-16 first leg at Inter Milan, their FA Cup fourth-round clash at Nottingham Forest and their Carabao Cup semi-final…
+Red beat Benfica 3-1 at the Estadio da Luz on Tuesday night to get a firm grip on their Champions League quarter-finals ahead of next Wednesday’s second leg.
+They have also won their last four Premier League matches, their Champions League last-16 first leg In Inter Milan, their FA Cup fourth round clash in Nottingham Forest and Carabao Cup semi-final second leg in the armory.

+Liverpool’s win away from Anfield extends to more than three months Their 2-2 draw at Chelsea In the top flight in early January.
+Remarkably, he has scored 16 goals, losing only twice in this…

 Read Full News